-General Description PDP1: The register is populated by command streamer and consumed by GAM.
-It contains one of the pointers to PD.
+General PDP1: The register is populated by command streamer and consumed by GAM.
+It contains on

+Description of the pointers to PD.

 Register Offset See per engine list below

 Bits Access Default Field

-63:12 RO Xh PDP1:
+63:12 RO Xh DP1:

-Pointer to one of the four page directory pointer (lowest+1) and defines the first 1-2GB of memory mapping

-Note: This is a guest physical address
+Pointer to one of the four page directory pointer (lowest+1) and defines the first 1-2GB of memory mapping Note: This is a guest physical address

-(unused bits need to be populated as 0's)